Celso0408/electrooptical-materials/README.md

     - _**Structure optimization:**_ Performing geometry optimization if you select this option.
 The final structure will be stored in the output directory.
     - _**Excited states calculation:**_ Computing the electronic states of a molecule that are higher in energy than the ground state using the Time-Dependent Density Functional Theory (TD-DFT) method.
     - _**Hyperpolarizability:**_ DFT-Turbomole is able to calculate the first hyperpolarizability for both static and dynamic frequencies.
 By default, Turbomole calculates the first hyperpolarizability for the second harmonic generation case.
 However, this WaNo is designed to calculate hyperpolarizability for the Pockels effect as well.
+          - The equation ω₃ = −(ω₁ + ω₂) is fundamental in describing energy conservation in three-wave mixing processes in nonlinear optics.
+Here are some useful special cases:
+          - **Second Harmonic Generation (SHG), β(−2ω; ω, ω)**: Two photons of the same frequency (ω) combine to generate a new photon with twice the frequency (2ω).
+Commonly used in laser technology for frequency doubling.
+          - **Electro-optic Pockels Effect, β(−ω; ω, 0)**: A light wave (ω) interacts with a static electric field, resulting in modulation of the light wave at the same frequency.
+Utilized in electro-optic modulators for optical communication systems.
+          - **Optical Rectification, β(0; ω, −ω)**: Two photons of opposite frequencies (ω and −ω) generate a static (DC) electric field.
+Used in terahertz wave generation and detection.

     - _**Frequency calculation:**_ Calculate second derivatives of the energy with respect to nuclear positions.
 This can be chosen either with the structure optimization parameter or alone.
     - _**Plot HOMO-LUMO orbt:**_  If you need to see the frontier orbitals, selecting this parameter will calculate the related cube files.